joakim/iota-uri-scheme/README.md

 ##### Other parameters for future extensions

 Other parameters **MAY** be added for future extensions.
 These **MUST** be optional, support is not to be expected in IOTA clients.

+### Implementation

+### Operating system integration

+IOTA GUI clients **SHOULD** register themselves as the handler for the `iota` URI scheme by default if no other handler is already registered.
+If there is already a registered handler, the client **MAY** prompt the user to change it once when they first run the client.

+### Rules for handling URIs

+IOTA clients **MUST NOT** act on URIs without getting the user's authorization.

+IOTA clients **SHOULD** require the user to manually approve each transfer individually, though in some cases they **MAY** allow the user to automatically make this decision.

 ## Rationale